jxZhang-hub/DataMining2025/README.md

 # DataMining2025
-The annoying homework that requires unavailable resources
+The annoying homework and project that require much, yet a piece of shit